configcat-labs/ab-testing-in-ruby-sample/README.md

 #### [Read the blog post here](https://configcat.com/blog/)

-This repository contains the accompanying sample code for the blog article: How to implement an A/B test in Ruby using Feature Flags.
-The app depends on sinatra's gem to serve up the landing page via the browser.
+This repository contains the accompanying sample code for the blog article titled 'How to Implement an A/B Test in Ruby Using Feature Flags.'
+The application relies on the Sinatra gem to serve the landing page through the browser.
 To conduct the A/B test experiment, I've integrated [ConfigCat feature flags](https://configcat.com) for switching between and deploying each version to different user groups.
-And Amplitude data analytics platform for Analyzing the impact of each version with the aim of selecting the best one to deploy.
+Additionally, I've incorporated the Amplitude data analytics platform to analyze the impact of each version, to select the best one for deployment.

-## Build & Run
+## Getting started

 ### Prerequisites